Table of Contents

 - 1 Ingredients of Taruni Kusumakar Churna

 - 3 Important Therapeutic Uses of Taruni Kusumakar Churna

 Taruni Kusumakar Churna is poly-herbal Ayurvedic medicine.
-This medicine is useful in treatment of constipation, abdominal pain and gas indigestion, hyperacidity and other digestive system related problems.
+This medicine is useful in the treatment of constipation, abdominal pain and gas indigestion, hyperacidity and other digestive system related problems.
 It is purgative and effectively cure cures chronic constipation.
-Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.
+Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.

 - Reference Text: Siddha Bhaisaj Manimala